google/grain/docs/README.md

 ## Reproducibility

-*PyGrain* pipelines are fully reproducible without materialization of the dataset and with small checkpoints. *PyGrain* starts with a list of indices and keeps track of the last seen index.
+*Grain* pipelines are fully reproducible without materialization of the dataset and with small checkpoints. *Grain* starts with a list of indices and keeps track of the last seen index.
 The whole input pipeline is a stateless transformation from the index to the actual element.
 Pipelines can be started at any index without going through prior indices.

 ## Data Model and Types

-PyGrain does not care about the structure or the type of the data elements.
+Grain does not care about the structure or the type of the data elements.
 Each step in the pipeline needs to produce data elements that can be consumed by the next step.
 To elaborate more, the data loader uses the data source to read raw records.
 It then applies the Transformations (e.g. map/filter/batch) in the